 In recent years, we have been involved in many major criminal and civil cases involving Latin America.

 William A. Burck of the firm’s Washington, D.C. office and Michael B. Carlinsky, who is based in New York, work regularly with the group and have led some of the most significant investigations into the activities of Latin American companies in history.
 William A. Burck is described by leading legal periodicals as a “very charismatic trial lawyer” and a “great strategist in adversarial proceedings.”
 The national press has further described his advocacy for clients as “brilliant, asymmetrical defense.”
-He was named a "White Collar MVP" by Law360 and has been repeatedly recognized by other top legal periodicals such as Chambers USA and Chambers Latin America, the Legal 500 and Benchmark Litigation as one of the best white collar litigators in the United States.
+He was named a “White Collar MVP” by Law360 (2015-2016) and has been repeatedly recognized by other top legal periodicals such as Chambers USA (2014-2017) and Chambers Latin America (2016-2017), the Legal 500 (2015-2017) and Benchmark Litigation (2010-2017) as one of the best white collar litigators in the United States.
 Michael B. Carlinsky has also consistently been ranked among the top litigators by multiple leading global publications.
 Chambers USA (2015) called Mr. Carlinsky “the Maserati of lawyers,” and Chambers USA (2014) described Mr. Carlinsky as “‘a master strategist’ who is praised for his ‘unique ability to see the big picture and craft and work toward results on a broad scale involving a huge constellation of matters.
 His broad-based commercial litigation expertise is complemented by notable experience in insurance-related disputes.’”
 Prior Chambers USA guides praise his instincts and tenacity.
 Mr. Carlinsky was also named one of the “Top 100 Trial Lawyers in America” for 2015 by Benchmark Litigation.

-Perhaps unlike any other firm, our team includes attorneys with training and experience in both the United States and Latin America.
+Our team includes attorneys with training and experience in both the United States and Latin America.
 Fully bi-cultural and bi-lingual, our team is uniquely positioned to advise on any issues involving Latin American cases or clients.
 Indeed, Morillo, Orta, and Salinas-Serrano lead a team of Latin America specialists that includes partners, associates, paralegals and secretaries all of whom are fluent in Spanish, most of whom are bi-cultural, and many of whom are trained and licensed to practice law in Latin America in addition to the U.S. We believe that having a team comprised of bi-lingual and bi-cultural professionals provides our clients a unique advantage where understanding subtle cultural differences and nuances is often critical.

 Breadth of Practice